Smiling couple looking at laptop on kitchen table together with paperwork nearby.

 • Tracing a finger or a stylus along the signature line

-For a remote signing process, borrowers may use software like DocuSign.
-Video conferencing programs can be used to communicate with the other parties involved in the transaction and confirm the borrower’s identity and background.
+For a remote signing process, borrowers may use software such as DocuSign.
+Video conferencing programs can also be used to communicate with the other parties involved in the transaction and confirm the borrower’s identity and background.

 Types Of eClosings

-• Hybrid eClosing: The most common type of eClosing.
-As its name suggests, a hybrid eClosing involves a combination of electronic and “wet-ink” signatures.
+• Hybrid eClosing: The most common type of eClosing, a hybrid eClosing involves a combination of electronic and “wet-ink” signatures.
 It requires an in-person meeting between the borrowers and the notary public.

-• In-Person Electronic Notarization (IPEN): This eClosing also requires a face-to-face meeting, though all closing documents are signed electronically with a tablet or computer.
+• In-Person Electronic Notarization (IPEN): This eClosing also requires a face-to-face meeting, although all closing documents are signed electronically with a tablet or computer.

-• Remote Online Notarization (RON): The most convenient eClosing process allows all parties to meet virtually via a web video conference.
+• Remote Online Notarization (RON): The most convenient eClosing process allows all parties to meet virtually via web video conference.
 All documents are eSigned and eNotarized.
-Although full eClosings are offered in some states when refinancing, Rocket Mortgage® doesn't currently offer RON on home purchases.

 How Does An Electronic Mortgage Closing Work?

 The eClosing process is actually very similar to the traditional mortgage closing process.
 The same documents are signed, whether by hand or electronically, and the same parties are usually involved.
-The biggest difference depends on what type of eClosing is available to you – hybrid, IPEN or RON.
+The biggest difference lies in the type of eClosing available to you and whether it’s hybrid, IPEN or RON.

-A hybrid eClosing still requires some face-to-face time with mortgage lenders to provide a wet signature – meaning ink to paper – on some of the more important documents.
+A hybrid eClosing still requires some face-to-face time with mortgage lenders so you can provide a wet signature – meaning ink to paper – on some of the more important documents, which include:

 In the case of a RON closing process, the borrower is walked through the documents by the notary over video.
 The notary will also remotely perform other notarial acts – such as confirming the borrower’s identity and other personal information – during this meeting.

-As with many processes throughout the years, it’s entirely possible that the benefits of eClosings could make these online closings the the future standard.
-That is not to say that virtual mortgage closings don’t have their drawbacks.
+It’s entirely possible that the benefits of eClosings could make these online closings the future standard for the mortgage industry.
+That’s not to suggest, however, that virtual mortgage closings are without drawbacks.

-• Allows more flexible scheduling to conduct the closing process
+• Allowing for more flexible scheduling to conduct the closing process

-• Cuts down on time and money spent on closing paperwork
+• Cutting down on time and money spent on closing paperwork

-• Detects missed signatures and other mistakes immediately, sparing everyone involved a headache later on
+• Detecting missed signatures and other mistakes immediately

-While an eClosing can be convenient, some of its possible drawbacks include the following:
+While an eClosing can be convenient, possible drawbacks include:

-• Transactions require access to a tablet or computer, as well as reliable internet access.
+• Transactions requiring access to a tablet or computer, as well as reliable internet access

-• They can create a technology barrier for buyers and sellers who aren’t as technologically savvy as others.
+• Creating a barrier for buyers or sellers who aren’t as technologically savvy

-• Some eClosing types – particularly RONs – are only available in certain states.
+• Some eClosing types – particularly RONs – only being available in certain states

 • Confirm your meeting type.
 Make sure you have the ability to participate in a video conference.